webcrumbs/javascript-crumbs-slides/chapters/prototype/Readme.md

 ```

 #### Convention
-capitalize the first letter of your constructor functions
+Capitalize the first letter of your constructor functions

 - - -